neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

 </details>

-## Creating SparseML Recipes
+## Creating Sparsification Recipes

 SparseML uses YAML-files called Recipes to encode the hyperparameters of the sparsification algorithms.
 The rest of the SparseML system parses the Recipes to setup GMP and QAT.

 The easiest way to create a Recipe for usage with SparseML is downloading a pre-made Recipe from the open-source SparseZoo model repository.
-[SparseZoo](https://sparsezoo.neuralmagic.com/?domain=cv&sub_domain=detection&page=1) has a sparsification recipe available for each version of YOLOv5 and YOLOv5p6.
+[SparseZoo](https://sparsezoo.neuralmagic.com/?domain=cv&sub_domain=detection&page=1) has a Sparsification Recipe available for each version of YOLOv5 and YOLOv5p6.

 >:rotating_light: **Pro-Tip:** Consider using [Sparse Transfer Learning **UPDATE LINK**](Ultralytics-STL-README.md).
 >It is an easier way to create a sparse model trained on your data.